 Let me tell you a quick story before we end this article.
 When our parent company, the digital agency Switch was setting itself up, like many others before us, we started looking for work management software which caters for web designers, agencies and creatives like us.

-We scoured the internet.
-We asked our peers.
-We visited websites and forums, Facebook groups and everywhere else people were willing to listen to our question.
+We scoured the internet, asked our peers, visited websites and forums.
+Our designers joined and asked on Facebook groups and everywhere else people were willing to listen to our question.